ablab/quast/README.md

     ./setup.py install_full

 In both cases `--prefix` may be used for specifying installation location.
 Default value is `/usr/local/bin/` for the executable scripts and `/usr/local/lib/` for python modules and auxiliary files.
+Note: if you get a permission error you may want to try these commands with `sudo` or to install QUAST into virtual environment/another location.

 #### Usage